 If you’re looking to be on the cutting edge of developments in nearly every field then now is the time to get involved with AI and its sub-disciplines and related fields like machine learning, deep learning, robotics, and data science.

 What is artificial intelligence?

+Because of this, it’s easy to think that AI is fictional.
 In fact, a lot of the time we don’t even realize that some of the systems we’re using multiple times a day are, in fact, AI.

 From Alexa, Siri, and Google Assistant, to Facebook, Netflix, and email spam filters, to your car, cellphone or the last plane you flew in – these things (and so, so much more) all now use artificial intelligence in one way or another.